WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 [executor documentation](../../../executor/script/doc/README.md)

-## Monitoring
+## Self-Monitoring

-The monitoring endpoints allow monitoring the health of Tornado.
+The monitoring endpoints allow you to monitor the health of Tornado.
-On the long run, they will provide information about status, activities, logs and metrics of a running Tornado instance.
-Specifically, they will return statistics about latency, traffic, and errors for requests and responses.
+In the long run, they will provide information about the status, activities, logs and metrics of a running Tornado instance.
+Specifically, they will return statistics about latency, traffic, and errors.

-As of now, only a simple _ping_ endpoint is available.
+At this time, only a simple _ping_ endpoint is available.

 ### Ping endpoint